A kaizen event is one arrow in the lean manufacturing “quiver.” Or one tool in the lean toolbox–pick your favorite metaphor.

 - How “Lean” Value Stream Mapping Can Improve Job Training

 And we’ll be adding more from time to time in the future.
-Hope you enjoy our look at lean topics.
+Hope you enjoy our look at lean topics, and feel free to check out our online courses for lean manufacturing.
 But now, to business–let’s learn about kaizen events.

 Defining the Kaizen Event